 The senior management of the airport will be working with government/local authorities and all stakeholders and airlines, to restore flights, setting out the strategy to identify segments of the markets and countries that are likely to recover first.
 There will be stiff competition between airports to retain airlines and open routes.
 The marketing ability of the airport will be tested to the full.

 Covid-19 – Health and Safety – Passengers and Staff

 To keep passengers and staff safe and adhere to COVID-19 rules, airports are providing social distancing and where possible touchless interaction and enhanced cleaning procedures.
 This is as much about giving passengers the confidence that the airport environment is safe and that the airport is safer than any rival.

 Reduce Overheads Costs

-Review your space, facilities and services with the aim of reducing or closing where necessary to the best forecast available.
+Review your space, facilities and services with the aim of reducing or closing were necessary to the best forecast available.
 Negotiate flexibility in opening hours and staff numbers and start to plan for the whole Airport community.
-Look at the Airport overhead as a whole, not in isolation to each other.
+Look at the Airport overhead as a whole, not in isolation from each other.

 Business Airport Efficiency

 Now is the time to consider re-engineering processes including touchless technology, CUPPS and next-generation security.
 Now is the time to think about different approaches in your business to ensure that it is flexible, agile and above all running at maximum efficiency.